isomerpages/moe-pasirrissec/_signature-programmes/Learning for Life Programme.md

 <br>
 <br>

-Click [here](/useful-links/direct-school-admission-dsa/dsa-llp-in-music-and-performing-arts/) to find out how you can join Pasir Ris Secondary School through our Direct School Admission in LLP.</center>
+Click [here](/useful-links/direct-school-admission-dsa/dsa-llp-in-music-and-performing-arts/)to find out how you can join Pasir Ris Secondary School through our Direct School Admission in LLP.</center>